fyyyyy/DCS-for-MSFS/README.md

 ## Not Working
 The MSFS [H-60](https://flightsim.to/file/21192/native-h-60-project-wip) unfortunately does not work yet, leading to a crash of MSFS.
 Developers were contacted.
+The SuperWarrior F-18 Mod does not work well due to collision issues.
+Use the standard MSFS F-18 instead.

 # Takeoff and Landing
 Landing / Takeoff is not possible unless you run `python DCS_MSFS_CONNECT.py DCS` which sets MSFS world position to the same location as DCS.